majianjia/nnom/examples/keyword_spotting/README.md

 ## Performances

 **model performance**

 Top 1 Accuracy :0.83371195

 Top 2 Accuracy:0.91076785

-It takes `15,020` bytes of RAM and `62,787` 8-bit parameters.
+It takes `15,020` bytes of RAM and `62,787` 8-bit weighs.

 The MAC operation is `2M`, which is equal to `4M` FLOP.

-It takes `42ms` on the STM32L467 @ 150MHz to predict 1 second of voice.
+It takes `48ms` on the STM32L467 @ 150MHz to predict 1 second of voice.

-The STM32L4 can do average `43 MAC operation` in one us, equal to `0.29 MAC/Hz`.
+The STM32L4 can do average `43 MAC operation` in one microsecond, equal to `0.29 MAC/Hz`.

 Please check the log for details.